Dense routes

 proximity_factor Routes are built taking into account the distance to the nearest orders.
 This option helps build routes with closer distances between neighboring orders.
 In practice, such routes are more resistant to changes in order time windows: when the order receipt time is postponed, the courier can drive to the next order and then return to the previous one.

 global_proximity_factor Routes are built taking into account the distance to the last order.
-This option helps build geographically grouped routes.
+As a result, you get routes where the orders are grouped geographically.
 Use sequence post-optimization together with this option.
 You can also group orders around a so-called point of attraction.

 Options can take a value between 0 and 10, where 0 means no order grouping, and 10 means maximum order grouping.
 The recommended value range is from 0 to 1.
 Higher values may negatively affect solution metrics: mileage, route time, or the number of couriers.